 I’ve been part of a stimulating and highly opinionated book group for 18 years.
 My personal territory as reader and writer centres on the crossover between literary and commercial fiction (I often think it’s hard to tell the difference).
-I am drawn to books featuring complicated families/relationships, particularly with LGBT characters; realistic portrayal of female sexuality (especially that of ‘older women’); strong geographical settings.
+I am drawn to books featuring complicated families/relationships; LGBT lives; realistic portrayal of female sexuality (especially that of ‘older women’); strong geographical settings.
 I also love reading in French.

 My background is in marketing and communications (promoting London firstly as a tourist destination then as a global finance centre).
 I am also a professionally qualified aromatherapist, trained at the Tisserand Institute.
 That has led onto a passionate interest in perfumery, one of the themes of my forthcoming novel Scent.

 I am represented by Diana Beaumont at Marjacq Scripts.